sethbassett/foss_meetups/README.md

 # Tallahassee FOSS Meetups

 Tallahassee's homegrown FOSS meetup group.
-Something between a mutual support and therapy group and a GIS lab.
+Located in the **terra incognita** somewhere between a GIS lab and a group therapy session.

 # Guidelines for presenters and audience